-We are grateful to Dr. Robert Blumenthal, University of Toledo Health Science Campus, for his insightful discussion of the project.
+The authors are grateful to Dr Robert Blumenthal, University of Toledo Health Science Campus, for his insightful discussion of the project.
 The computations were performed in Oakley supercomputer with support from Ohio Supercomputer Center.
-We also appreciate the financial support from the Department of Medicine to conduct our research.
+They also appreciate the financial support from the Department of Medicine to conduct our research.